boreq/eggplant/README.md

-To generate a default config file and store it on your host system you need to build the docker image and then run `eggplant default_config` in the resulting
+To generate a default config file and store it on your host system you need to build the docker image and then run `eggplant default_config` in the resulting container.
+To do that point `docker build` at the cloned repository and then run `docker run` using the resulting image hash:
-container:

     $ docker build eggplant
     ...
     Successfully built <hash>
     $ docker run -ti <hash> eggplant default_config > config.toml

-You need to modify the config file so that it points to the locations under which you plan to mount the cache directory, data directory and music directory.
+You need to modify the resulting config file so that it points to the locations under which you plan to mount the cache directory, data directory and music directory.
 I usually simply use `/cache`, `/data` and `/music`.

-One possible way of easily mounting everything is by using Docker Compose.
+One possible way of easily mounting everything is using Docker Compose.
 I usually place the `docker-compose.yaml` file in the same directory in which I cloned the eggplant repository:

     $ ls
-    docker-compose.yaml eggplant
+    docker-compose.yaml eggplant config.toml

 The example `docker-compose.yaml` file for Eggplant could look like this: